What is an Agricultural Sciences Professor?

 - Supervise laboratory sessions and field work and coordinate laboratory operations.

-Agricultural Sciences Professor Skills
+Skills Needed to be an Agricultural Sciences Professor

 Instructing: Teaching others how to do something.